 the Son of God:

 Fear not, little flock; for it is your Father's good pleasure to give you the kingdom.
 Sell that ye have, and give alms; provide yourselves bags which wax not old, a treasure in the heavens that faileth not, where no thief approacheth, neither moth corrupteth.
 For where your treasure is, there will your heart be also.-Luke 12:32-34***The divinely inspired Scriptures of the Holy Bible reveal that in the beginning, on the 6th day, the Lord God created Adam, the 1st man.
-The Lord God formed Adam from the dust of the ground.
-The Lord God made Adam's wife Eve, the mother of all living, after taking a part out of Adam.
-The Scriptures of the Holy Bible reveal that the heavens, and the earth and its foundation, and the enemies of the righteous will all wear out, growing old.
-Judah was descended from from Adam and Eve's son Seth, Seth's great-great-great-grandson Enoch, Enoch's grandson Noah the ark builder, Noah's son Shem, Shem's son Arphaxad, Arphaxad's great-great-great-great-great-grandson Terah, Terah's children Abraham (Abram the Hebrew) and Sarah (Sarai), their son Isaac and his wife Rebekah, Isaac and Rebekah's youngest fraternal twin son Jacob (Israel) and his 1st wife Leah.
-Over 1,900 years after Judah was born to Jacob and Leah, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist.
-The Holy Spirit descended as a dove and lit upon Jesus, and the Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-For 40 days Jesus fasted and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and Jesus went to Galilee.
-Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites.
-Jesus taught that the substance and concerns surrounding each person's treasure on earth are different than the substance of everlasting treasure one can store in heaven.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Psalm 102, Isaiah 50:1-51:23, Matthew, Mark, Luke, John, Acts 1:1-26, Hebrews 1:1-14
+The Lord God formed Adam from the dust of the ground, and the Lord God made Adam's wife Eve, the mother of all living, after taking a part out of Adam.
+The heavens, and the earth, and its foundation, and the enemies of the righteous will all wear out, growing old.
+Seth was born to 130-year-old Adam and Eve.
+Seth's great-great-great-grandson Enoch was the great-grandfather of Noah the ark builder.
+Shem was born to Noah, and Arphaxad was born to Shem.
+Arphaxad was the great-great-great-great-great-grandfather of Terah.
+Abraham (Abram the Hebrew) and Sarah (Sarai) were born to Terah.
+Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
+When Isaac was 40 years old, he was married to Rebekah, Abraham and Sarah's grandniece.
+Fraternal twin sons Esau (Edom) and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
+In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Levi was the 1st son born to Jacob and Leah, and Judah was Jacob and Leah's 4th born son.
+Joseph was the 1st son born to Jacob and Rachel.
+Approximately 1,900 years after Benjamin was born in Canaan, in an area near Bethlehem, to Jacob and Rachel, and Rachel died, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born in Bethlehem into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
+Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
+The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+Before Jesus was betrayed, arrested, crucified, buried in a tomb, resurrected, seen by over 500 people, and returned to heaven less than 3 1/2 years after he was baptized, Jesus taught that the substance and concerns surrounding each person's treasure on earth are different than the substance of everlasting treasure a person can store in heaven.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Psalm 102, Isaiah 50:1-51:23, Matthew, Mark, Luke, John, Acts 1:1-26, Hebrews 1:1-14

 Click the link below to read more posts in this category: